 Connect Fin to your systems - Integrate with tools such as Stripe, Shopify, or Linear as well as your internal systems using data connectors or MCPs.
 Control what data Fin can access and how it uses it, from real-time order updates to account details.

 Handoff seamlessly when needed - Control when Fin should escalate to a teammate—so customers get the right support in sensitive or critical situations that need a human touch.
+This follows the escalation path defined in the workflow following the Fin block that is defined in the Deploy section.

 Run Simulations for reliability at scale

+Running Simulations before setting a Procedure live is the recommended way to ensure reliable behavior at scale.
 Trust Fin to handle complex queries reliably and safely with Simulations.
 Test Fin’s performance across real-world scenarios, from simple flows to tricky edge cases.
 Confirm it behaves as expected and catch issues before they reach customers.

 Simulate full conversations from start to finish - AI acts as a simulated customer, using the context you provide, to have a conversation with Fin.
 This creates a complete, end-to-end interaction that replicates a real customer scenario.
 AI also judges the conversation based on the success criteria you set, and assigns a pass/fail results.
 You get full visibility into why a test failed to debug and fix issues, making testing scalable and reliable.
+You can rerun saved Simulations whenever you update a Procedure to catch regressions early and iterate with confidence.

 Set changes live with confidence - Access all tests in one place and rerun saved Simulations whenever you update a Procedure.
 Catch regressions early and ensure updates go live confidently.